Vasudevpanchani/TXON_01/README.md

-# TXON_01
+# OIBSIP-TASK-1
-This is landing page for Pepsi created as a part of internship in txon.
+This is landing page for Pepsi Shop created as a part of internship in oasis infobyte.